xamantra/momentum/docs/momentum-controller.md

 - Category: `Readonly Property`
 - Type: `String`

 The key used internally by momentum for persistence.
-Exposed publicly so that you can optionally override this to create your own unique key.
+Exposed publicly so that you can optionally override this to create your unique key.
 ```dart
 class ExampleController extends MomentumController<ExampleModel> {